Nano-AI/litter.ly/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Have two separate terminal prompts open
+Have two separate terminal prompts open and run `npm start` in the frontend and backend directories.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>